willis240/willis240.github.io/README.md

 #### Making a personal webpage

 **In Progress:**
-- Updating the website with new things I've done/learned
+- Updating the website with new things I've done/learned each day

-**Needs Done:**

 ## Summer Internship 2020